ATTX-project/graphmanager-service/README.md

 Current directory contains:
 * graphmanager-service implementation in `src/graph_manager` folder

-VERSION: 0.2
+VERSION: `0.2`

 ### Docker container

 Using the Graph Manager Service Docker container:
-* `docker pull attxproject/gm-api` in the current folder;
+* `docker pull attxproject/gm-api:dev` in the current folder;
-* running the container `docker run -d -p 4302:4302 attxproject/gm-api` runs the container in detached mode on the `4302` port (production version should have this port hidden);
+* running the container `docker run -d -p 4302:4302 attxproject/gm-api:dev` runs the container in detached mode on the `4302` port (production version should have this port hidden);
-* using the endpoints `http://localhost:4302/$versionNb/index` or `http://localhost:4302/$versionNb/clusterids` or the other listed below.
+* using the endpoints e.g. `http://localhost:4302/$versionNb/health` or the other listed below.

 The version number is specified in `src/graph_manager/app.py` under `version` variable.